Vatican Apostolic Archive: Access policy

-With limited exceptions, materials dated after 1939 were unavailable to researchers until 2 March 2020, when material from the tenure of Pope Pius XII (1939—1958) were opened for public access.
+With limited exceptions, materials dated after 1939 were unavailable to researchers until 2 March 2020, when material from the tenure of Pope Pius XII (1939–1958) was opened for public access.

 An entire section of the distinguished archives relating to the personal affairs of Cardinalship from 1922 onwards cannot be accessed.

 Digitization project

 Early in the 21st century, the Vatican Apostolic Archives began an in-house digitization project, to attempt to both make the documents more available to researchers and to help to preserve aging physical documents.

 As of 2018, the archive had 180 terabytes of digital storage capacity, and had digitized over seven million images.
-However, due to the vast size of the archives, this number represents a small fraction of the archives' total content, with an even smaller percentage having been transcribed into searchable computer text.

 In 2017, a project based in Roma Tre University called In Codice Ratio began using artificial intelligence and optical character recognition to attempt to transcribe more documents from the archives.
 While character-recognition software is adept at reading typed text, the cramped and many-serifed style of medieval handwriting makes distinguishing individual characters difficult for the software.
 Many individual letters of the alphabet are often confused by human readers of medieval handwriting, let alone a computer program.
 The team behind In Codice Ratio tried to solve this problem by developing a machine-learning software that could parse this handwriting.
 Their program eventually achieved 96% accuracy in parsing this type of text.